-Furthermore, the agenda pack had been issued early so Members could have additional time to consider the report from their Local Authority (LA) perspective and identify the local challenges regarding health inequalities that the Committee might wish to discuss.
+Furthermore, the agenda pack had been issued early so Members could have additional time to consider the report from their District perspective and identify the local challenges regarding health inequalities that the Committee might wish to discuss.

-He added the information provided in the agenda pack, was to open initial discussions and conversations and that Member's questions today would shape the framework moving forward.
+He added that the information provided in the agenda pack, was to open initial discussions and conversations and that Member's questions today would shape the framework moving forward.

-JHSC/21/23 DECLARATIONS OF INTEREST
+JHSC/22/23 DECLARATIONS OF INTEREST